hardskulls/error_traits/README.md

-# 👨🏻‍💻 Error Traits
+# Error Traits

-A collection of small `traits` to help with error handling.
+A collection of small `traits` that help with error handling.